The term “Audit”, with the advancement of knowledge, has become a word that needs definition to understand what it means.

 1. Mandatory Application

-Statuary to listed companies and companies licensed by Capital Markets Authority (CMA).However, it is voluntary for other forms of legal entities | Statuary to all business entities. |
+Statuary to listed companies and companies licensed by Capital Markets Authority (CMA).
+However, it is voluntary for other forms of legal entities.Statuary to all business entities.

 2. Conducted By

-Employees of the organization, usually an internal auditing department.However, there is an increasing number of outsourced, or co-sourced internal audit functions, where internal audit service is provided by an external entity | For the companies subject to CMA and CBK supervision Independent third-party auditors licensed by regulator, including Ministry of Commerce and Industry, Capital markets Authority, and Central Bank of Kuwait (CBK).For other business entities:Independent third party auditors licensed by the Ministry of Commerce and Industry only. |
+Employees of the organization usually have an internal auditing department.However, there is an increasing number of outsourced, or co-sourced internal audit functions, where internal audit service is provided by an external entity

-3. Appointed by, reporting to and responsible before
+3. Appointed by, reporting to, and responsible before

 4. Objective